 Though Udana Vayu is present through the entire body, it is primarily located between the head and the heart.
 If you’re familiar with the chakras, Udana Vayu is housed in the throat chakra, or Vishuddha Chakra.

 Physically, Udana Vayu is tied to the thyroid and parathyroid glands.
 This helps to regulate your metabolism and your nervous system.

 All vayus travel along what is known as the sushumna nadi.
 This is the central axis for subtle body movement and transmission.
 The sushumna nadi aligns very closely with the anatomical spine.
 It’s also the reason we have the chakra system!

-As the ascending and radiant force in the body, Udana Vayu moves upwards along the spine.
+As the ascending and radiant force in the body, Udana Vayu moves upwards along the spine and is connected with the radiant body.
 Its ultimate goal is to move us from the lower-level chakras of everyday existence into the higher chakras located in the upper body.

 Udana Vayu is meant to lead you to a more enlightened space where you can release the static noise of everyday existence.
 From here, you exist in a space of greater subtle body awareness.

 Why Study Udana Vayu